Dream Align Rewire

 Is Napoleon Hill credible given his history of fraud?+

 His personal history is genuinely troubling - multiple documented fraud cases, embezzlement, fabricated credentials, and a late-career association with a cult.
 This should be acknowledged rather than defended.
 The question that matters is whether the tools work when applied correctly, independent of their author's character.
-The answer is yes - because the mechanisms Hill described (RAS programming, autosuggestion, social co-regulation) are real psychological phenomena that neuroscience has since confirmed.
+The answer is yes - because the mechanisms Hill described (attention filtering, autosuggestion, social co-regulation) are real psychological phenomena that neuroscience has since confirmed.
 Evaluate the method by its results, not its source.

 Be first to know when Hill workbooks, tools, and the annotated edition launch.